Clustering multivariate functional data using unsupervised binary trees: Model and methodology

 \end{enumerate} \end{lemma}

-Lemma \ref{lemma:KLtoMKL} is particularly useful as it allows us to compute the scores of the $P$-dimensional stochastic process $X$ using the scores of each of the $P$ components $X^{(p)}$.
+Lemma \ref{lemma:KLtoMKL} allows us to compute the scores of the $P$-dimensional stochastic process $X$ using the scores of each of the $P$ components $X^{(p)}$ as univariate building bloks.
 However, when $P$ grows, it might not be suitable to perform $P$ univariate fPCA from a computational point of view.
-Recently, \citet{hu_sparse_2020} extend this result to large-dimensional processes by imposing a sparsity assumption.
+Recently, \cite{hu_sparse_2020} extend this result to large-dimensional processes by imposing a sparsity assumption.
 This possible extension will be investigated in future work.